 Liabilities of Board Members

-We will explain the liabilities of board members in Turkey, birefly.
-In Turkey, board members of companies, including joint stock companies (A.Ş.) and limited liability companies (Ltd. Şti.), have certain legal duties and responsibilities outlined in the Turkish Commercial Code (TCC) and other relevant legislation.
-Failure to fulfill these duties can result in liabilities for board members.
-Here are the key liabilities of board members in Turkey:
+Liabilities of board members are governed by Turkish Commercial Law.
+In Turkey, directors of companies, including joint stock companies (A.Ş.) and limited liability companies (Ltd. Şti.), have certain legal duties and responsibilities outlined in the Turkish Commercial Code (TCC) and other relevant legislation.
+Failure to fulfill these duties can result in liabilities for BOD members.
+Here are the key liabilities of company directors in Turkey:

 Fiduciary Duty